 The Bastards opening track is ‘Little Bastards’, a catchy song that talks of fake friendships and is both vulnerable and courageous.
 The three and a half minute song is meant to set listeners up for the rest of the album according to the band, and it does so nicely.
 They encapsulate the feelings of the many in an artistic expression of our current state of self-isolation and what happens when toxic society begins to drip through into individual bubbles.
 The song finishes suddenly, and we go straight into ‘Massacre, The New American Dream’, a song that many may know already.

-The three brothers, Remington Leith (lead vocals), Sebastian Danzig (guitar, keyboards) and Emerson Barrett (drums and piano), touch on some pretty intense subject matters.
-The band make no secret of how track ‘Lonely’ is a perfect reflection of the complicated and deeply personal issues such as childhood abandonment, mental health issues and drug use.
+The three brothers, Remington Leith (lead vocals), Sebastian Danzig (guitar, keyboards), and Emerson Barrett (drums and piano), touch on some pretty intense subject matters.
+The band makes no secret of how track ‘Lonely’ is a perfect reflection of the complicated and deeply personal issues such as childhood abandonment, mental health issues, and drug use.

 This album is one that you can listen to from beginning to end and not find a bad song, in fact, it gets better and better as it works its way through several acts.
 Stand out tracks include ‘Nightmares’, an anthemic song which has wonderfully distorted guitars.
 This track, like many of the songs, makes your mind wander into huge stadiums, and impressive stage shows that we may not be able to see for a very long time.
 ‘Black Sheep’ is full-on melodic pop with guitar-driven riffs.
 A song which can only be described as catchy, it will definitely hook you in, but don’t worry as you won’t be left dangling, the rest of the album refuses to disappoint.